Overview

 School Performance Tables Information

 If you could like information on comparative data across all key stages (KS2 Performance Measures, KS4 Progress and Attainment 8 and KS5 16-18 headline measures) you can click this link to view the governments data.
+Given the uneven impact of the pandemic on school and college performance data, the government has said you should not make direct comparisons between the performance data for 1 school or college and another, or to data from previous years.
 Due to us being a school for students with additional needs often this data is not as meaningful.
 Individual summaries of progress for different groups and individuals can be viewed by parents / carers on an individual basis.

 Click this link for Student Outcomes information for Highfield Littleport Academy.
 This is in comparison to Cambridgeshire County Council Information.

-Last year (2022-2023) all of our leavers moved on to college courses post Highfield.
+Last year (2023-2024) all of our leavers apart from one moved on to college courses post Highfield.
 The majority of the cohort attained Entry Level qualifications in English and Maths.